• 120g, 1/2 cup, hot milk

-3) Place smooth dough in a lightly greased, large mixing bowl.
-Rise in the room temperature for 1 hour until triple in sized.
+3) Place smooth dough in a lightly greased, large mixing bowl. leave to rise in the warm place for 1 hour until double or triple in sized.
 Ideal rise temperatures are between 35°C. (or allow to cold rise: cover tightly with plastic wrap and place in upper or second rack of refrigerator overnight).

 4) When risen.
 Transfer the whole dough to a floured work surface.
 Use a kitchen scale for calculate the ''whole dough'' and divide the weight by the number of pieces you want.
 Pressing it down and roll into a three rectangle.

 5) Place the dough onto a baking tray and rise again for another 30 minutes or 1 hour in the warm place until double in sized.
 Ideal rise temperatures are between 35°C. If it's a winter day, the common problem is that dough won't rise.
 Using a warm oven by turn your oven on and off or with boiled water on the underneath to help your dough rise perfectly.